-Welcome to Finland!

-Åbo FACT SHEET

-Population 186.111 Swedish-speaking 5,3%

-Vasa FACT SHEET

-Population 67.619 Swedish-speaking 22,6%

-(december 2015)

-Pietarsaari / Jakobstaa

-Åbo Akademi University Vaasa / Vasa Campus

-Åbo Akademi University Turku / Åbo Campus

-Contents
+Contents 4 5

-Welcome to The Student Union of Abo Akademi University 4

-What is a student union? .
-5

-What benefits do I get from being a ÅAS membe r?
 6

-The Student Union Houses 13
+13

-The ÅAS staff 14
+14

-Finland-Swedish student life and traditions 16
+16

-How to stay updated 21
+21

-ÅAS - the organisation 22
+22

-Student associations 23
+23

-414

 Welcome to The Student Union of Åbo Akademi University

 Dear international student,

 Welcome to Finland!
-This guide will introduce you to the Student Union and the student life at Åbo Akademi University.
-It tells you what a Finnish student union is and shares information about the services available for students at the Student Union of Åbo Akademi University.
-As our member you are entitled to a variety of benefits, which we hope will make your stay here easier.
+In this guide, we will introduce you to the Student Union and the student life at Åbo Akademi University.
+We want to inform you about the concept of a Finnish student union, and share information with you about the services available for students at the Student Union of Åbo Akademi University.
+As our member, you are entitled to a variety of benefits which we hope will make your stay here easier and more pleasant.

-As you might already know, Åbo Akademi University has two main campus areas, one in Åbo and one in Vasa.
-The two cities are situated approx. 340 km from each other.
-The Student Union of Åbo Akademi University operates both in Åbo and Vasa.
+As you might already know Åbo Akademi University has two main campus areas, one in Åbo and one in Vasa.
+Accordingly, the Student Union of Åbo Akademi University also operates on both campuses.
+We exist for all our members, regardless of campus or field of studies.

-We hope that you will have a wonderful stay in Finland.
-Please, do not hesitate to contact us.
+We hope that you will have a wonderful stay in Finland and please, do not hesitate to contact us.
 We will be happy to help you with any questions you may have - that's what we're here for!
-Information about the Student Union of Åbo Akademi University and its services in English is also available on our website at www.studentkaren fi
+Information about the Student Union of Åbo Akademi University and its services in English is also available on our website at www.studentkaren.fi.

-Best wishes.
+Best wishes,

+Sebastian Wassholm International affairs seba@studentkaren.fi Petra Lindblad Specialist, Educational Affairs he@studentkaren.fi

+What is a student union?

-Jasmine Malla International affairs jasmine-karen@abo.fi Monika Antikainen Specialist, Social Affairs se-karen@abo.fi Petra Lindblad Specialist, Educational Affairs he-karen@abo.fi In Finland, student unions are service and interest organizations defending and improving the educational, financial, and social benefits and rights of university students.
+In Finland, student unions are service and interest organizations defending and improving the educational, financial, and social benefits and rights of university students.
 The student unions mainly work in the areas of higher education politics, social politics and international affairs.
 Every university in Finland has a student union and all students studying for a Master's or Bachelor's degree in Finland have a compulsory membership in it; those pursuing their doctoral studies may join their student union if they wish.
 Exchange students can and are warmly recommended to join the Student Union.
 The Student Union of Åbo Akademi University (ÅAS) is a public corporation completely independent of Åbo Akademi University. ÅAS was founded in 1919 which makes it one of the first student unions in Finland.
 Today, ÅAS has around 5000 members. ÅAS wants to make sure that the conditions for your studies are as good as they can be.
 This is done by influencing the decision-making bodies of Åbo Akademi University at all levels.
 Student representatives, elected by the students, are members of all these bodies. ÅAS also influences and takes part in decision-making by delivering statements on current propositions.
 Another important area of work is social affairs issues such as housing, health care, student discounts, and financial aid for students.
 The Student Union also offers leisure time activities for students at Åbo Akademi University by arranging e.g. subsidised cultural and sport events.
 Moreover, ÅAS supports the different student associations.
 The student associations arrange excursions, social and cultural events.
-What benefits do I get from being a AAS member?
+What benefits do I get from being a ÅAS member?